Ron Pasco: Coaching career

-He began his career behind the bench in the youth ranks of German team Kölner Haie and was appointed as assistant coach of the club's Deutsche Eishockey Liga squad in May 2014.
-Only some months later, in October, the entire Haie coaching staff, including Pasco, was relieved of its duties.
+He began his career behind the bench in the youth ranks of German team Kölner Haie and was appointed as assistant coach of the club's Deutsche Eishockey Liga (DEL) squad in May 2014.
+However, in October 2014, the entire Haie coaching staff, including Pasco, was relieved of its duties.

-On February 18, 2016, he was named assistant coach of German DEL team Adler Mannheim and stayed in that job until the end of the 2015-16 season.
-On July 5, 2016, he was added to the coaching staff of KHL side HC Dinamo Minsk, just like in Mannheim serving as an assistant to Craig Woodcroft.
-He stayed in Minsk until the end of the 2016-17 season.
+On February 18, 2016, he was named assistant coach of Adler Mannheim of the DEL and stayed in that job until the end of the 2015–16 season.
+On July 5, 2016, he was added to the coaching staff of HC Dinamo Minsk of the Kontinental Hockey League (KHL), just like in Mannheim serving as an assistant to Craig Woodcroft.
+He stayed in Minsk until the end of the 2016–17 season.

-On February 8, 2018, Pasco was named assistant coach of Swiss National League team Lausanne HC.
+On February 8, 2018, Pasco was named assistant coach of Lausanne HC of the National League (NL).

+On June 14, 2019, Pasco re-joined Kölner Haie as assistant coach.

-On January 21, 2020, it was announced that Pasco was named head coach of Lithuania men's national team after Daniel Lacroix joined the Moncton Wildcats of the Quebec Major Junior Hockey League (QMJHL).
+On January 21, 2020, Pasco was named head coach of Lithuania men's national team after Daniel Lacroix joined the Moncton Wildcats of the Quebec Major Junior Hockey League (QMJHL).